willardnyamombe/CSE-Datastructures/DatastructureTutorials/Stacks.md

     Complete test cases below
 """
 browser = browser()
-#Test 1 is adding the first web page to the website list
+#Test 1 is adding the first webpage to the website list
 print("========Test One========")
 add "www.byui.edu"
 print()